-The introduction of a private Members’ bill is given priority over other private Members’ business.
-When the notice for a private Members’ bill is called on by the Clerk, the Member presents the bill and may speak in support of it for up to ten minutes.
-It is then read a first time, the second reading of the bill automatically becoming an eligible item of business for the next Monday in the House or Federation Chamber.
-The Selection Committee may allocate time for debate on the principles of the bill (second reading debate).
+The introduction of a private Member’s bill is given priority over other private Members’ business.
+When the notice for a private Member’s bill is called on by the Clerk, the Member presents the bill and any explanatory memorandum.
+It is then read a first time.
+If copies of the bill are available, the Member may then immediately move the second reading of the bill and make a second reading speech.
+At the conclusion of the Member’s speech the debate is adjourned to a future sitting.
+The Selection Committee may allocate time for the remainder of the second reading debate.
 If the second reading is agreed to by the House, further consideration of the bill takes precedence over other private Members’ business.
-(For an explanation of the stages in consideration of bills see Infosheet No. 7 ‘Making laws’)
+(For an explanation of the stages in consideration of bills see Infosheet No. 7 ‘Making laws’).

 Under the procedures of the House, private Members have great freedom in the introduction of bills, with the important exception that only the Government may initiate a bill imposing or varying a tax or requiring the appropriation of revenue or money.
 Private Members’ bills (like Government bills) are unable to become law unless they gain the support of the majority of Members (and subsequently also pass the Senate).
 Since they are prepared by an opposition or non-aligned Member, or by a government Member outside the party’s formalised approval mechanisms this has not happened often (although it does happen, and even if a Government may not support a private Members’ bill directly, it may be influenced to adopt similar legislation).
 Nevertheless it is important that every Member of the House has the right to put legislative proposals before it.
 It is a way for Members to signal publicly matters they believe need legislative action or to stimulate a debate on specific items of concern.

 Procedures in operation since 1988 have seen an increase in the number of private Members’ bills although bills initiated by private Members are still a small proportion of legislation dealt with by the House.
 Between 1901 and 1988, 103 private Members’ bills were introduced into the House—by the end of 2012 this figure had risen to 414.
-Since Federation 25 non-government bills have passed into law—20 introduced by private Members or private Senators and five by the Speaker.
+Since Federation 28 non-government bills have passed into law—22 introduced by private Members or private Senators and six by the Speaker or President of the Senate.
 In addition, provisions of other private Members’ bills have become law by being incorporated into government legislation.

-Members may make short statements in the House on Mondays, Wednesdays and Thursdays.
-On each of these days, 15 minutes are allocated prior to Question Time for any Member other than a Minister or a Parliamentary Secretary to seek the call of the Chair to make a statement of up to 90 seconds in duration.
+Members may make short statements each day in the House and on Mondays in the Federation Chamber.
+In the House, 30 minutes is allocated prior to Question Time each day, and in the Federation Chamber, 45 minutes is allocated from approximately 4.00 p.m. on Mondays, for any Member other than a Minister or a Parliamentary Secretary to seek the call of the Chair to make a statement of up to 90 seconds in duration.
 The call is alternated between non-government and government Members.
 If no other Member seeks to speak, a Member who has already spoken may speak again.
 Members may make statements on any topic of concern to them.
 They may also use the occasion to present a petition.